-The program P is a sequence of instructions.
-We shall specify the available instructions in Section 4; briefly, the instruction set of TinyRAM includes simple load and store instructions for accessing random-access memory, as well as simple integer, shift, logical, compare, move, and jump instructions.
-In particular, TinyRAM programs can efficiently implement control flow, loops, subroutines, recursion, and so on.
-Complex instructions, such as floating-point arithmetic, are not directly supported and can be implemented "in software" by TinyRAM programs.
+At each step, the machine executes an instruction, which changes the machine's state.
+We specify the available instructions in Section 4; briefly, the instruction set of TinyRAM includes simple load and store instructions for accessing random-access memory (both as byte or word blocks), as well as simple integer, shift, logical, compare, move, and jump instructions.
+In particular, TinyRAM can efficiently implement control flow, loops, subroutines, recursion, and so on.
+Complex instructions, such as floating-point arithmetic, are not directly supported and can be implemented "in software".